willwin4sure/vault/🗃️Database Systems/Data Models/Tables, Tables, Tables.md

 ## The Zoo Data Model

 You are a database engineer at a zoo.
-The internal website needs to display various data, described in the following abstract model called an [[Entity Relationship Diagrams|entity relationship diagram]].
+The internal website needs to display and update various data, described in the following abstract model called an [[Entity Relationship Diagrams|entity relationship diagram]].

 ![[er_zoo.png|center|512]]